 An additional 27 credits must be completed in the arts and sciences areas of the humanities, social sciences/history, or natural sciences/math.
 Students may distribute these credits across the arts and sciences subjects in any fashion.

 Additional Credit Component

 1. Medical Terminology

-A minimum of 3 credits must be earned in medical terminology.
-Students who have an earned associate degree or higher in a health www.excelsior.edu/courses toll free 888-285-8648, ext.
-4 See pages 23-31 in this catalog for School of Health Sciences course descriptions.
+15 credits A minimum of 3 credits must be earned in medical terminology.
+Students who have an earned associate degree or higher in a health sciences field will be awarded